The stable SpecFlow V3 has been released! Check out our latest blog post!

 When using .NET Core or the new project format, it should be enough to simply add the package to your project.

-Adding Feature Files
+Important Step when Adding Feature Files

 When adding a new feature file, several lines are added to your project file including references to the feature file.
 This is currently necessary for backwards compatibility with older versions.
 You will need to remove these lines from the project file manually whenever you add a new feature: